JoseCanova/JoseCanova/README.md

 You can click the Preview link to take a look at your changes.
 --->
 ### I will work in the idea..
+I looked again.. this is beautifull. need to focus on this for now.
 After several years. you understand the things on practical model. pick this days. and work in the idea. the depression almost got me. another thing that i remember what is very well. but this is biochemical reactions caused by events that im not on the command.
 I will try to finish and, again to present to someone that could evaluate and check if it's practical since some technicall concerns are beyond my capacity (im not a hero).
 Lets do it.